How Pet-Friendly is St. Augustine?

 With a size restriction, dogs are allowed on tours of the San Sebastian Winery and at the Cellar Upstairs, a rooftop bar, as long as they are on a leash.

-A lot of the ghost tours, like Ghost Tours of St. Augustine, are outdoors only.
-If your dog is well behaved, he or she is welcome to tag along for the stroll and the stories.
+A lot of the ghost tours, such as Ghost Tours of St. Augustine and The 13 Keys Scavenger and Mystery Hunt, are outdoors only.
+If your dog is well-behaved, he or she is welcome to tag along for the stroll and the stories.

-Vilano Beach has a smaller grassy dog park at North Shore Park.
+Vilano Beach has a smaller grassy dog park at North Shores Community Park next to the community center.
 The few times I have been there, the park has been pretty empty of other dogs.
-As long as I bring a tennis ball I can get them to run around, and of course they enjoy being off the leash.
+As long as I bring a tennis ball I can get them to run around, and of course, they enjoy being off the leash.

 If you are staying downtown, the dog park inside Pomar Park (off S.R.
 16 on Masters Drive) may be the best bet for you.
 With grass, a few trees, and a gazebo for you to sit under, this is another nice place to bring your dog to be free for a while.
 My dogs love to jump in the kiddie pool and then jet off towards the trees for a lap, and then back into the pool.